-Figure 1.1 Ad-Hoc orPeer-toPeer Networking .
+Figure 1.1 Ad-Hoc orPeer-toPeer Networking.

-Each computer with a wireless interface can communicate directly with all of the others. b.A wireless network can also use an access point, or base station.
+b.A wireless network can also use an access point, or base station.
 In this type of network the access point acts like a hub, providing connectivity for the wireless computers.
 It can connect (or "bridge") the wireless LAN to a wired LAN, allowing wireless computer access to LAN resources, such as file servers or existing Internet Connectivity.